AI Model Bias Audit: Detect and Eliminate Bias

 Audit Methodology

-Stage 1 — Data Audit
+Step 1 — Data Audit

 Before model training.
 Analyze the training dataset:

-• Temporal bias — data from different time periods may contain different patterns for different groups
+• Temporal bias — data from different time periods may contain different patterns for different groups.

 Tools: pandas profiling, Ydata-profiling, custom scripts for correlation matrix.

-Stage 2 — Model Performance Audit
+Step 2 — Model Performance Audit

 After training.
-Standard metric set for each subgroup:
+Standard metrics per subgroup:

 from fairlearn.metrics import MetricFrame